UniversalDependencies/docs/_en-feat/Case.md

 shortdef: 'case'
 ---

-In English `Case` is only used for some personal [pronouns](en-pos/PRON).
+In English, the `Case` feature is only used for some personal [pronouns](en-pos/PRON).
 Pronouns can be either in the direct or oblique case.

 ### `Nom`: direct